-This small town has a charming beach as well as views that stretch to neighbouring Rathlin Island and also sits at the limit of the Glens Area of Outstanding Natural Beauty.
+This small town has a charming beach as well as views that stretch to neighbouring Rathlin Island and also sit at the limit of the Glens Area of Outstanding Natural Beauty.

 2.)
-Causeway Coast
+Giant’s Causeway

 Causeway Coast is now famous as the setting of Game of Thrones and is also home to the Giant’s Causeway.
 Here you will find over 40,000 basalt columns that were formed after a volcanic eruption in the area.